okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/saml/faqs/index.md

 **Q: Does Okta support Single Logout (SLO) for the SAML protocol?**

 Yes, Okta supports Service Provider-initiated SLO.
 This feature enables users to sign out of both a configured integration and Okta with a single click.
-For more information, see the **Advanced Settings** section in [Create a SAML integration using AIW](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard-saml).
+For more information, see the **Advanced Settings** section in [Create SAML app integrations using AIW](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard-saml).

 **Q: I'm an ISV setting up a SAML 2.0 integration using the App Integration Wizard, and we have different domains for each customer.
 How do you manage these types of situations?**